Exploring Barot Valley: The Mystical Beauty of Himachal

 Try to plan accordingly and cover them on your first day if you can.
 On your second day, you can plan your trek to Winch camp which takes around 3-4 hours from Barot.
 Enjoy the Sunset and spend your night while camping around.
 You can extend your trip days according to your comfort.

-When the sky looked prettier, river was glowing and mountains were calling us, take me back to that evening at the bank of Uhl river.
+When the sky looked prettier, the river was glowing and mountains were calling us, take me back to that evening at the bank of Uhl river.

 Trekking to Rajgundha Valley

 Rajgundha valley can be reached from Billing traversed the oak, rhododendron and deodar trees with the picturesque view all around.
-It is a popular trail among the travelers and usually taken by them using the same route.
+It is a popular trail among the travellers and usually taken by them using the same route.
 It takes around 14kms to reach Rajgundha, covering a 360° view of the valley from the Channa Pass.

 But if you want more adventurous and a different route, I would suggest you cover it from Barot.
 It is around 2.5 -3 hours trek from Baragran if the weather is clear and if there is no snow.

-Travelers come here to enjoy the zillions of stars at night and the gorgeous sunrise and sunsets in peace and serenity.
+Travellers come here to enjoy the zillions of stars at night and the gorgeous sunrise and sunsets in peace and serenity.
 I have read about it a lot and knew that I could not miss the chance of going here while there is still snow.
 But little did I know the later on consequences!

 After having some breakfast and packing a little for our lunch we were ready to head towards our journey of the day.
 The first local bus comes around between 9-9:30 a.m.
 The last bus of Badagran runs at 5 o’clock which comes back the next day in the morning.
 If you are planning to return on the same day, it is advisable to book your cab beforehand.